 Willis was 6 years old when the Axis powers of Germany, Italy and Bulgaria began to invade Greece during World War II.
 This invasion came with consequences for the Greek Jews who were constantly being sought after for persecution.
 For three and a half years, Willis and her family had to live in hiding disguised as Christians.
 “Julia” became Willis’ secret identity, and she was constantly forced to adapt her story so that her true identity would stay hidden.
-Willis and her family often had to relocate to various parts of Crete and Athens, but because of families willing to hide them, Willis and her family survived the war, which ended in Greece on Aug.
-23, 1944.
+Willis and her family often had to relocate to various parts of Crete and Athens, but because of families willing to hide them, they survived the war in Greece and were liberated on Oct.
+14, 1944.

 Willis, who jokes that she was born to act, says that taking on another persona was not the hard part about being in hiding.
 In fact, at times she even enjoyed making up the stories about who she was and where she came from.
 The hard part for Willis was watching her family struggle, especially after liberation.
 “My brother had become so used to the lie that it was hard for him to adapt back into our true life,” says Willis.
 “It was hardest on my mother having to regain the trust of her son,” her youngest child.